 HOW IS THE "FAULT" OF EITHER SPOUSE CONSIDERED IN AWARDING PROPERTY?

-Fault is not to be taken into account when awarding property, except as it may be relevant to the acquisition of property during the marriage.
+Fault is not taken into account when awarding property, except as it may be relevant to the acquisition of property during the marriage.

 CAN A RETIREMENT PLAN BE CONSIDERED IN AWARDING PROPERTY?